How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 HandBrake Does Not Appear in Application Menu After Flatpak Installation

-Occasionally, if HandBrake does not appear in your desktop environment’s application menu after installing via Flatpak, log out and log back in (or restart your system).
-Normally, Flatpak applications register desktop entries during installation, but some desktop environments require a session restart to refresh the application menu.
+If HandBrake does not appear in your desktop environment’s application menu after a Flatpak installation, log out and log back in or restart your system.
+Flatpak applications register desktop entries during installation, but some desktop environments require a session restart to refresh the application menu.

 APT Cannot Find the HandBrake Package

-For example, if you see an error like Unable to locate package handbrake, your system may not have the Ubuntu Universe repository enabled (this is more common on minimal installs).
-To fix this, enable Universe, refresh the package index, and try the install again.
+If you see an error like Unable to locate package handbrake, your system may not have the Ubuntu Universe repository enabled.
+This is more common on minimal installs.
+Enable Universe, refresh the package index, and try the install again:

 sudo apt update